Snapchat/KeyDB-docs/docs/build.md

 ## Generate Latest Binaries (Ubuntu 18.04) with Docker

 If you want the latest open source binaries but do not want to run the build yourself, you can generate within a docker container.
-Please note this is building in Ubuntu 18.04 and is pulling from the unstable branch of KeyBD.
+Please note this is building in Ubuntu 18.04 and is pulling from the unstable branch of KeyDB.
 Dockerfiles are posted in the Docker section if you want to build on a different image.

 make a folder you would like to have the latest binaries dumped in, then run the following commmand with your updated path:
 ```